-The approved COVID-19 vaccines, including Johnson & Johnson's one-shot vaccine, provide optimal protection against the virus.
+The 2023/2034 updated COVID-19 vaccines, including Pfizer-BioNTech and Moderna, provide a high level of protection against the virus.

-Take the vaccine that is first offered to you.
-Check with your health department, pharmacy, or doctor about when and where to receive the vaccine.
+Check with your health department, pharmacy, or doctor about when and where to receive the COVID-19 vaccine.

 What COVID-19 vaccines are currently available?